The Cardo Packtalk Edge motorcycle communication system. Photo © American Sport Touring.

 Cardo has been making motorcycle communication devices since 2004.
 Today they are co-leaders in the market, sharing top honors with Sena Technologies, founded 6 years earlier in 1998.
 Products from both companies offer virtually the same capabilities but differ on their underlying technical implementation and the nature of their user controls.

-First introduced in August 2021, the Packtalk Edge is Cardo’s top of the line motorcycle communication system.
-It embodies years of product evolution and today is capable of connecting up to 15 riders in a seamless chat session spread out at distances of up to 1 mile.
+First introduced in August 2021, the Packtalk Edge is Cardo’s mid-range motorcycle communication system priced at $399.95.
+The top-of-the-line Packtalk Pro, offered for an additional $60, is differentiated by an auto on/off feature and crash detection, but otherwise matches the Edge spec-for-spec.
+The Edge, like all Cardo products, embodies years of product evolution and today is capable of connecting up to 15 riders in a seamless chat session spread out at distances of up to 1 mile.
 All while playing audio from a connected GPS, phone, or music device.

 Sorting Through Cardo Products